H5N1 Bird Flu: What You Need to Know

 Note: Information in this article was accurate at the time of original publication.
 We encourage you to visit the websites of the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and your state and local government for the latest information on H5N1.

-Avian influenza A (H5N1), or bird flu, has killed millions of wild birds and caused sporadic outbreaks among poultry.
-In the past few months, there has been an ongoing multistate outbreak among cows in the United States.
-Three dairy workers have been infected with the virus, marking the first cow-to-human transmissions.
+Avian influenza A (H5N1), or bird flu, has killed millions of wild birds, and caused sporadic outbreaks among poultry and an ongoing multistate outbreak among cows in the United States.
+While there has been no known person-to-person transmission of the virus, there were 61 reported human cases in the U.S. toward the end of 2024.

-The good news is that there have been no reports of person-to-person bird flu transmission, and H5N1 is not considered a major public health threat in the U.S. at this time.
-The CDC has categorized the risk to the general public as “low,” but continues to monitor the situation carefully, which includes watching for any spread of the virus to, or among humans in jurisdictions where the virus has been identified in either animals or people.
+Meanwhile, the good news is that H5N1 is not considered a major public health threat in the U.S. at this time.
+The CDC has categorized the risk to the general public as “low,” and notes that people with exposure to infected animals are at higher risk of infection.

 “In the short term, there is very little threat,” says Yale Medicine infectious diseases specialist Scott Roberts, MD.
 “In the long term, in the coming years or decades, however, I’m much more concerned.”
 He gives two reasons: One is that there has been a mortality (or death) rate of about 50% in the almost 900 people around the world who have been infected with bird flu between 2003 and 2024.